 The Earnings Cap

 UIF benefits are capped.
 No benefit is calculated on earnings above the UIF earnings ceiling of R17,712 per month.
 This means that even if you earned R60,000 per month, your UIF benefit is calculated as if you earned R17,712.
-The maximum daily UIF benefit is therefore approximately R712.73 per day (based on 60% IRR applied to the ceiling).
+At this earnings level your IRR is at its minimum of 38% (higher earners receive the lower end of the scale) — giving a maximum daily UIF benefit of R221.28 per day (R17,712 × 12 ÷ 365 = R582.31 daily remuneration × 38% IRR).

 Daily vs Monthly Benefits